Implementing the sustainable timber harvest target on DNR-managed forest lands

 Stakeholder Advisory Group

-Group members represent: Blandin Paper, Izaak Walton League, Potlatch, Minnesota Forest Industries, U.S. Forest Service, Minnesota Deer Hunter's Association, Minnesota Forest Resources Council, The Nature Conservancy, Ruffed Grouse Society, Fond Du Lac Band of Lake Superior Chippewa, Audubon Society, University of Minnesota, Timber Producer's Association, and Minnesota Association of County Land Commissioners.
-In addition, DNR staff representing the divisions of Forestry, Wildlife, and Ecological and Water Resources participate in the stakeholder advisory group.
+Group members represented: Blandin Paper, Izaak Walton League, Potlatch, Minnesota Forest Industries, U.S. Forest Service, Minnesota Deer Hunter's Association, Minnesota Forest Resources Council, The Nature Conservancy, Ruffed Grouse Society, Fond Du Lac Band of Lake Superior Chippewa, Audubon Society, University of Minnesota, Timber Producer's Association, and Minnesota Association of County Land Commissioners.
+In addition, DNR staff from the divisions of Forestry, Wildlife, and Ecological and Water Resources participated in the stakeholder advisory group.

 Comments or questions about the sustainable timber harvest analysis can be sent to:

 Email: [email protected]

 Mail to: Sustainable Timber Harvest Analysis Project

 500 Lafayette Road